au-ts/lionsos_docs/content/docs/examples/webserver/running_qemu.md

 ## Running on QEMU

-### Booting

-To start QEMU, run in the same place you compiled the system:
+To start QEMU, run the following command in the same place you compiled the system:
 ```sh
 make qemu
 ```